healthyregions/oeps/metadata/Medicaid_Policy_Proportion.md

 2. Expansion Implementation Date, the date on which state-level Medicaid Expansion policies (if adopted) went into effect in a state
    - However, values of this variable for states which have not implemented the Expansion Decision are left blank rather than represented with "N/A" as the source data does

-Our first variable, Medicaid Policy Proportion, was calculated as a proportion of each year from 2014 to 2024 for which Medicaid Expansion was adopted / in effect in a state.
+Additionally, our first variable, Medicaid Policy Proportion, was calculated as a proportion of each year from 2014 to 2024 for which Medicaid Expansion was adopted / in effect in a state.
 For example, if Alaska adopted the Medicaid Expansion Decision on 9/1/2015, their proportion should be 0 for 2014, 0.333 (as Medicaid Expansion was adopted for four months -> 1/3rd of that calendar year) for 2015, and 1 for each year afterwards through 2024.

 Two broader five-year variables (2014 - 2019 Medicaid Expansion Proportion and 2020 - 2024 Medicaid Expansion Proportion) were also created to capture the proportion of the periods 2014 - 2019 and 2020 - 2024 for which Medicaid Expansion was implemented in a state.
+They are organized into separate CSVs for their respective time periods and are not accessible as part of yearly CSVs like the first Medicaid Policy Proportion variable.

 ### Key Variable and Definitions: